 I'd say my own preferred social contract goes something like the following, with details not included, as yet:

 Welcome to the DARK•HERITAGE game!
-The game will be run using the DHH system, which can be found online, or I can provide you printouts at our first session.
+The game will be run using the m20 system, which can be found online, or I can provide you printouts at our first session.
 It's a fairly rules-lite system, which means that GM rulings will be an important part of the game.
 We'll play every other week on yadda-yadda day at blah-bitty-blah-blah time.
-The DHH session allows for five complete levels of play; once every player has hit fifth level, the game will start winding down for its eventual conclusion.
+The m20 session allows for up to ten complete levels of play; once every player has hit tenth level (if not before), the game will start winding down for its eventual conclusion.

 Please feel free to give me feedback; I want to make sure that I'm providing the best experience possible for you and your fellow players.
 Just keep in mind that the game is, of course, about all of us and we may have different things that we like about gaming.
 I'll try and make sure everybody gets their "moment in the spotlight".